org-zpr/zpr-core/README.md

     vserice -c /path/to/vs-config.yaml -p zpr-full-access.bin

-On host 2, in another termainal start the adapter:
+On host 2, in another terminal start the adapter:

     sudo adapter -c /path/to/adapter-vs-conf.toml